 The First Things to Check on Your Lawn Mower When It Won’t Start

 When you find your fuel tank is empty or low on fuel, fill it with fresh fuel.
-Look over your fuel system for leaks coming from the fuel filter, fuel lines, fuel pump or carburetor.
-For help finding a gas leak on your lawn mower, read “10 Reasons Your Lawn Mower Could Be Leaking Gasoline“.
+Look over your fuel system for leaks coming from the fuel filter, fuel lines, fuel pump, or carburetor.

 Remove the spark plug from the mower using a 3/4″ or 5/8″ socket wrench.
 The size required depends on the model engine used in your lawn mower.
 Inspect the spark plug’s condition.